ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 ### CARTA

-CARTA is the Cube Analysis and Rendering Tool for Astronomy, a new image visualization and analysis tool designed for the ALMA, the VLA, and the SKA pathfinders.
+CARTA is the Cube Analysis and Rendering Tool for Astronomy, a new image visualization and analysis tool designed for ALMA, the VLA, and the SKA pathfinders.
 Please see the CARTA [website](https://cartavis.github.io/) and [documentation](https://carta.readthedocs.io/en/latest/) for additional information.

 A CARTA server is currently hosted on ilifu at https://carta.idia.ac.za.
 Your login details are the same as those for Jupyter, which were emailed to you when your ilifu account was set up.

 All astronomy users (i.e. those in `idia-group`) should have access to the CARTA server.
-Please contact support@ilifu.ac.za if you do not have access.
+Please contact [support@ilifu.ac.za](mailto:support@ilifu.ac.za) if you do not have access.
+For CARTA-specific issues, please contact the [CARTA helpdesk](mailto:carta_helpdesk@asiaa.sinica.edu.tw​) or file an issue on [Github](​https://github.com/CARTAvis/carta/issues/).

 By default, CARTA will start browsing files in the `/carta_share/users/<your_username>` directory, but you can access any files or folders in the /carta_share directory that your ilifu